fauxtix/DaisyPets/README.md

 This project contains a .net application built using .Net 7 with C#.
 It comprises a web api and a desktop application (windows forms), that allows someone to manage their pets, using a SQLite database.

-I used windows forms to create a quick prototype, but I intend to test the Api by creating frontends in React and Blazor.
+I used windows forms to create a quick prototype, but I intend to test the Api by creating the front-end using React and Blazor.
 Maybe later I'll think about using .Net MAUI, but when it's more stable...

+It's still a work in progress :-) (Photo Gallery, for instance...)

-It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities that may be related to them, or not.
+It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities that may be related to them (history), or not.

 Example

-- Pet
+- # Pet

-  -- Documents (1-N)
+  -- Documents (results of lab tests, medical exams, ...) - (1-N)

   -- Veterinary consultations (1-N)